CenterForOpenScience/helm-charts/elasticsearch/README.md

 # Elasticsearch Helm Chart

-This chart is based on the [centerforopenscience/elasticsearch](https://hub.docker.com/r/centerforopenscience/elasticsearch/) image which comes with Fabric8's great [kubernetes discovery plugin](https://github.com/fabric8io/elasticsearch-cloud-kubernetes) for Elasticsearch.
+This chart uses a official Docker image of Elasticsearch (docker.elastic.co/elasticsearch/elasticsearch) and uses a service pointing to the master's transport port for service discovery.

 ## Prerequisites Details